Carpal Tunnel Syndrome (CTS)

 - In chronic cases, the joint becomes stiff and mobility is severely restricted.

-Reduced functioning and permanent paralysis are fairly significant risks due to degeneration and it is highly advised that patients seek immediate medical attention if the symptoms of carpal tunnel syndrome are experienced.
+Reduced functioning and permanent paralysis are fairly significant risks due to degeneration, and it is highly advised that patients seek immediate medical attention if they experience symptoms of carpal tunnel syndrome.
 Early treatment is essential to prevent such issues from occurring.

 Diagnosis of Carpal Tunnel Syndrome

 A medical professional begins with a complete patient history and a physical examination of the elbow.
-This provides critical information about the risk factors to the patient as well as allowing for a study of the progression of the condition.
+This provides critical information about the patient's risk factors and allows for a study of the condition's progression.

-Functional and provocation tests are conducted to measure the nerve conduction speed of the median nerve and can be conducted by a GP.
+Functional and provocation tests measure the median nerve conduction speed and can be conducted by a GP.

 Treatment for Carpal Tunnel Syndrome (CTS)